 - Argentina is the leading corn supplier at 52%, followed by the U.S. with 23% market share, and Brazil with 21%.

-- Black sea and E.U. supplied 80% of barley in 2019.
+- The Black Sea (Russia and Ukraine) and the E.U. supplied 80% of barley imports in 2020,while Argentina supplied 9%.
 No barley exports from the U.S.

 - Poultry and dairy are the main consumers of imported corn.
 Corn is sold at market prices, but barley is sold to Bedouins at subsidized price.